 Breastfeeding is the most important part of a mother’s life.
 It provides proper nutrition to the newborn baby and also helps in developing a very good bond in between the mother and the baby.
 Usually, it takes about 8 to 10 days to get a proper milk supply and for the baby to learn proper latching.
 There are also various different positions to breastfeed your baby.
 Various other accessories like manual, electric and smart breast pumps are also available for the nursing mothers.
 It is important to breastfeed the baby for as long as possible.
 But, sometimes the mother suffers from a particular syndrome where there is excessive production of milk called hyper lactation syndrome.

-In this syndrome the body of lactating mother produces excessive amount of milk.
+In this syndrome, the body of the lactating mother produces an excessive amount of milk.
 The supply is more than what the baby needs.
 The milk may come out fast and forcibly in jets.
 The baby may face difficulty while nursing.
 The milk also leaks a lot.

 Both the mother and the baby shows the signs of hyper lactation syndrome.
 Here are a few signs that the mom and the child’s body shows

 - The mother’s breast may feel full and engorged all the time